nicholaishaw/Crowdfunding_ETL/README.md

 **Figure 4.** *A screenshot of finished dataframe including a few of the columns.*
 ___

-Finally, we created a contacts dataframe to contain the contact information for each crowdfunding organization.
-We included the first name, last name, email, phone number, and contact id.
+Finally, I created a contacts dataframe to contain the contact information for each crowdfunding organization.
+I included the first name, last name, email, phone number, and contact id.
 This dataframe will be loaded into the SQL database as 'Contacts.'
 The contact id will later be used as the primary key when loaded to SQL.
-We created this dataframe by extracting the contact information from the raw data and splitting the information into separate columns (i.e., first name, last name, email, and phone number).
+I created this dataframe by extracting the contact information from the raw data and splitting the information into separate columns (i.e., first name, last name, email, and phone number).

 ![image](https://github.com/nicholaishaw/Crowdfunding_ETL/assets/135463220/66c2427f-618e-4f9f-afcf-3a1d72d70aaf)